-- the scope and the results of internal audit procedures with the internal auditor; - the audit plan of the Company's independent auditor and any recommendations on internal accounting controls arising from the statutory audit: - the assistance given by the Company's management to the independent auditor; and - the balance sheet of the Company and the consolidated financial statements of the Group for the financial year ended 31 March 2017 before their submission to the Board of Directors.
+- the audit plan of the Company's independent auditor and any recommendations on internal accounting controls arising from the statutory audit; - the assistance given by the Company's management to the independent auditor; and - the balance sheet of the Company and the consolidated financial statements of the Group for the financial year ended 31 March 2018 before their submission to the Board of Directors.

-The Audit Committee met 2 times during the financial year ended 31 March 2017.
+The Audit Committee met 2 times during the financial year ended 31 March 2018.
 The Audit Committee has met with the independent auditor, without the presence of Management, to discuss issues of concern to them.